Mitigation and Complementary Measures

 Based on the latest traffic modelling information, a number of areas have been identified for Complementary and Mitigation Measures.

 The proposed Complementary and Mitigation Measures form part of Transport Assessment for the scheme that was submitted as part of the planning application.
 For details of how to access the planning application, please visit the A6MARR website.

-Stockport, Cheshire East and Manchester City councils are developing the complementary and mitigation measures in their area and will be consulting local communities on the proposals.
+Stockport, Cheshire East and Manchester City councils are developing the measures in their area and will be consulting local communities on the proposals.

 Complementary and Mitigation Measures – Stockport Council

 As detailed below a package of Complementary Measures is currently being developed for Hazel Grove.
 Stockport Council is consulting on these proposals from 14th November to 5th December 2017.

 The introduction of the A6 to Manchester Airport Relief Road (A6MARR) will result in changes to traffic flows in and around the south east Greater Manchester area, with some traffic that currently uses local roads transferring onto the new road.

 Traffic modelling of the scheme proposals has been undertaken to predict changes in daily traffic flows on an average day in 2017 (scheme opening year), as detailed within the Transport Assessment which was submitted as part of the planning application for the scheme.